Satin vs. Semi-Gloss Cabinets: How to Select the Right Finish

 Cabinet color and finish work together to shape the entire mood of your kitchen—not just in designer photos, but in your actual, day-to-day environment.
 The choice between satin and semi-gloss isn’t just about glossiness; it also influences how your chosen color reads in real life.

 • Darker and vibrant colors: Deep hues—such as navy, forest green, charcoal, or black—often gain extra drama and depth from a semi-gloss finish.
-The increased reflectivity amplifies color saturation and brings out subtle undertones, making cabinetry appear richer and more dimensional.
-Semi-gloss can even create a soft glow on dark surfaces when light hits them just right, lending a sense of modern energy or luxe sophistication, depending on your style.
+Semi-gloss can even create a soft glow on dark surfaces when light hits them just right.
+On dark cabinets, that reflection reads as expensive, even when the cabinets aren't in reality.

 • Bright and bold shades: Semi-gloss also helps bold choices like red, emerald, or cobalt blue pop.
 In kitchens meant to feel light-filled and lively, this finish gives a crisp, picture-perfect intensity that can act as a real focal point.
 It’s a great match for accent cabinetry, islands, or kitchens where color is used to define the personality of the space.